DSharpPlus/DSharpPlus/docs/articles/commands/dependency_injection.md

 This would involve placing all required object instances and types (referred to as *services*) in a container, then providing that container to CommandsNext.
-Each time a command module is instantiated, CommandsNext will then attempt to populate constructor parameters, `public` properties, and `public` fields exposed by the module with instances of objects from the service container.
+Each time a command module is instantiated, CommandsNext will then attempt to populate constructor parameters, `public` properties, and `public` fields exposed by the module with instances of objects from the service container - it is recommended you use constructor parameters for dependency injection.

 We'll go through a simple example of this process to help you understand better.